-In this paper, we propose an algorithm called MFLDA (Minimum Flow Logical topology Design Algorithm) for designing VNT candidates, which can accommodate a wider range of traffic patterns compared to a random VNT.
+In this paper, which is an extended version of [10], we propose an algorithm called MFLDA (Minimum Flow Logical topology Design Algorithm) for designing VNT candidates that can accommodate a wider range of traffic patterns compared to a random VNT.
 Moreover, we present an extended version called MFLDA-FO (MFLDA with Failure Optimization), which is more robust against traffic changes after failure of multiple nodes.
 We show that right after a network failure a VNT designed by MFLDA-FO has a lower congestion probability compared to a VNT designed HLDA (Heuristic Logical topology Design Algorithm) [2], which is one of the best performing VNT design algorithms in the literature.
 Furthermore, we show that when the VNT candidates designed by MFLDA-FO are used as attractors in an attractor selection algorithm, the average time to recover from difficult failure scenarios is less than using the attractors designed by HLDA.
-Unlike HLDA, our VNT design algorithm and the attractor selection algorithm does not require the traffic matrix and the topology information after the failure
+Unlike HLDA, our VNT design algorithms and the attractor selection algorithm does not require the traffic matrix and the topology information after the failure.
+In [10], the simulations were carried out on Waxman [11] topology only.
+In this paper, we present new simulation results using Erdős-Rényi (ER) [12] topology to show the performance of the proposed algorithm.
+Moreover, we describe the proposed algorithm in more detail with more discussions.

 The paper is organized as follows.
-In Section II, we present the algorithm for designing VNT candidates.
-In Section III, we present the architecture of attractor selection.
-Section IV shows the simulation results and discusses the performance of the architecture.
-Section V concludes the paper.
+In Section 2, we present the algorithm for designing VNT candidates.
+In Section 3, we present the architecture of attractor selection.
+Section 4 shows the simulation results and discusses the performance of the architecture.
+Section 5 concludes the paper.